nilearn/dev-days-2020/_sections/contact.md

 (UNIQUE)' height="75px"></a>

-This event benefits from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement HBP SGA3, and well as support from the UNIQUE center, Unifying AI and Neuroscience – Québec.
+This event benefits from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement HBP SGA3, as well as support from the UNIQUE center, Unifying AI and Neuroscience – Québec.